Radiation therapy is a treatment for cancer. It works by preventing cancer cells from growing and by destroying them.

 External radiation therapy uses a large machine and special equipment to carefully aim the right amount of radiation at cancerous tumors.

-With internal radiation therapy, doctors inject or implant a radioactive substance into the area with the tumor or cancer cells.
+With internal radiation therapy, doctors inject or implant a radioactive pellet or seed into the area with the tumor or cancer cells.
 In some cases, the patient swallows the material.

-Some people may need both external radiation and internal radiation.
+Some people may need both external and internal radiation therapy.

 Besides killing cancer cells and shrinking tumors, radiation therapy also can harm normal cells.
-Normal cells are more likely to recover from its effects.
-The health care team will carefully check a teen's radiation doses to protect healthy tissue.
+Normal cells are more likely to recover from the harmful effects of radiation therapy than cancer cells.
+The radiation oncologist will carefully check a person's radiation therapy plan and doses before starting treatment to maximize tumor kill and minimize damage to healthy tissue.

-For external radiation therapy, teens usually go to the hospital or treatment center 4 to 5 days a week for several weeks.
-They'll get small daily doses of radiation, which helps protect the normal cells from damage.
+For external beam radiation therapy, people usually go to the hospital or treatment center 4 or 5 days a week for several weeks.
+They'll get small daily doses (fractions) of radiation therapy, which helps to maximize tumor kill and minimize damage to normal tissues.
 The weekend breaks help the cells recover from the radiation.

 If you get radiation therapy, the radiation therapist will mark an area on your skin with ink.
-This "tattoo" helps show the treatment area.
+This "tattoo" helps ensure that the radiation therapy is given precisely to the correct areas.

 Most of the time that you'll spend on the radiation treatment table involves positioning.
 The treatment itself takes only minutes.
 When you're in the right position: